amabouei/CS-439-Project/README.md

 # A Study of Second-Order Optimization Methods for Image Classification
-In this project, we compare the performance of some second-order methods, including Sophia and Adahessian, and the well-known first-order methods, SGD and Adam.
-We consider the image classification on the benchmark datasets (Cifar10, Cifar100, Mnist).
+In this project, we compare the performance of two second-order methods, Sophia and Adahessian, with the well-known first-order methods, SGD and Adam.
+We consider the image classification task on the benchmark datasets Cifar-10, Cifar-100, and Mnist.